-- 4. They get 20 minutes.
-They have to gather and try to find a solution to reduce the environmental impact in order to buy filters that the trainer show them. - 5.
-They present their solutions and then the best 3 solutions will be voted by the participants and will get as prizes for that additional funds to install their solutions.
+4. They get 20 minutes.
+They have to gather and try to find a solution to reduce the environmental impact in order to buy filters that the trainer show them.

-1st prize:
+5. They present their solutions and then the best 3 solutions will be voted by the participants and will get as prizes for that additional funds to install their solutions.
+The funds have to be decided in advance by the trainers.

-2nd prize:
+1st prize: 2nd prize: